 Constipation affects 5-24% of GLP-1 medication users depending on the specific drug, dose, and study methodology.5 For semaglutide (the active ingredient in Ozempic and Wegovy), the clinical trial data reports constipation rates at the higher end of that range during dose escalation phases.

 And adherence matters enormously.
 Up to 70% of GLP-1 users discontinue treatment within the first year.
-Side effects - gastrointestinal side effects in particular - are consistently cited as a primary driver.
+Side effects, gastrointestinal side effects in particular, are consistently cited as a primary driver.
 Every patient who stops treatment due to constipation represents a failure of the support ecosystem around these medications.

 What can actually help?